crazy-max/diun/UPGRADE.md

 ## 1.3.0 > 1.4.0

-As the container runs as a non-root user, you have to first stop the container and change permissions to `data` volume:
+As the Docker container runs as a non-root user, you have to first stop the container and change permissions to `data` volume:

 ```
 docker-compose stop